mhpenta/starterA/README.md

 # Go Web Application Template

-A modern, scalable web application template built with Go.
-This template provides a solid foundation for developing web applications with a clean architecture, database integration, and responsive UI components.
+A simple but scalable web application template built with Go.
+This particular template is used for internal tools with maximum simplicity in mind.

+It provides a solid foundation for developing web applications with a simple architecture, simple database integration, and hypermedia driven UI components.

 ## Features